endlesspint8/endlesspint8.github.io/_posts/2017-07-20-ted-squared-okay-to-fear-superintelligent-ai.md

 There be lone wolves and rogue nations out there but fear not for they can not possibly bring about AI on their own.
 However, the technical thresholds for implementing many machine learning and AI technologies are falling daily.
 What once required [the ability of a wunderkind](https://www.bloomberg.com/features/2015-george-hotz-self-driving-car/) is now [being taught in online courses](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).
 There are presently a “wide availability of high-quality machine learning and scientific calculation libraries” (Bostrom 2014, 363) and we have good reason to believe this will continue to be the case, all just a git repo clone away.

 The most quixotic statement has to be about AI “hav[ing] to compete with human economies, and thereby compete for resources with us.”
 I cannot tell if this a point for or against his argument.
 An AI advance enough to compete with us would dust us!
-I suppose I know one movie prequel Booch has missed, which speaks directly to this issue, The Animatrix "The Second Renaissance, Parts I and II".
-Spoiler: we lose.
-Beyond the intelligence horsepower and speed deficiency we also have to deal with contiguity of objectives concerns [Goal coordination (Bostrom 2014, 74)].
+I suppose I know one movie prequel Booch has missed, which speaks directly to this issue, _The Second Renaissance, Parts I and II_ of "The Animatrix".
+Spoiler alert: we lose.
+Beyond the intelligence horsepower and speed deficiency we also have to deal with contiguity of objectives concerns, aka goal coordination (Bostrom 2014, 74).
 AI can far more easily align their/its actions.
 Meanwhile, we have people today willing to [sell nuclear weapons to extremists](https://www.csis.org/analysis/nuclear-smuggling-moldova-isis).
 Lenin may prove precient when it comes to a human-AI showdown when he suggested that the capitalists would [sell them the ropes they would be hung with](https://www.brainyquote.com/quotes/quotes/j/josephstal155812.html).

 Lastly, “don’t tell Siri this - we can always unplug them.”
 Another highly speculative and overly sanguine prediction.
 It is far more likely that even if we had the option to unplug such a system we may be in the predicament of having integrated it with other (critical) infrastructure and systems we depend on, leaving us in the fragile condition of the cure being as bad as the disease (all our systems [food, energy, water, transportation, trade, finance] grinding to a [temporary] halt).